Cloudflare Storage

 // ...

-};The framework creates these tables automatically (all prefixed with __agents_):
+};The framework creates these tables automatically (all prefixed with __agents_).
+The current schema is V9; migrations apply progressively from V1.

 CREATE TABLE IF NOT EXISTS __agents_states (